vipin4335/CoNecT/README.md

 This will:

 Automatically pull the necessary Docker image.
-Set up and run the project on port 8080.
+Set up and run the application on port 8080.
 Accessing the Application
-Once the Docker container is running, you can access the API via: arduino
+The application will be accessible at: arduino
 Copy code
 http://localhost:8080
+Technical Highlights
+Spring Security: Protects endpoints and manages authentication workflows.
+JWT Tokens in Cookies: Ensures secure and stateless sessions by storing JWT in HTTP-only cookies to prevent client-side tampering.
+Docker: Simplifies deployment by bundling the application into a container.
+Usage
+On user login, the application:
+Validates credentials.
+Generates a JWT token.
+Sends the token back in an HTTP-only cookie for security.
+Protected API endpoints require valid JWT cookies for access.
 Dependencies
 Java Spring Boot
+Spring Security
+JWT
 Maven
 Docker
-Usage
-The application validates user credentials and generates a JWT token upon successful login.
-API endpoints are protected and require a valid JWT for access.
 Contributing
-Feel free to submit issues or pull requests to enhance the functionality of the project.
+Contributions are welcome!
+Submit issues or pull requests to improve functionality or add new features.

 License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.